 - The temperature plummets.
 Everyone in the group sustains additional Freezing Damage equal to the Challenge Countdown plus the Margin by which the roll failed (if any).
 This option may be selected multiple times. - The characters lose something important they expect to need in the near future.
 (The Overlord should give the player a short list of possibilities to choose from.)
 This option is only available once per Wilderness Challenge Scenario. - The group attracts unwanted attention (Overlord's discretion).
-This option is only available once per Wilderness Challenge Scenario. - The group is running low on supplies, and food is scarce.
-So, extreme rationing measures have to be implemented.
-Everyone in the group sustains Starving Damage equal to the Margin by which the roll failed (if any).
-Further, the group suffers from a Drawback on their next Wilderness Challenge roll.
-This option may be selected once per Wilderness Challenge roll until a Foraging roll succeeds. - The group encounters an impassable icy terrain feature they must circumvent in order to progress (Overlord's discretion).
+This option is only available once per Wilderness Challenge Scenario. - The group unexpectedly runs low on supplies, and foraging becomes exceedingly difficult.
+Extreme rationing measures must be implemented.
+From this point on, every time a Wilderness Challenge roll is performed, everyone in the group sustains Starving Damage equal to the Challenge Countdown plus the Margin by which the current roll failed (if any) until a Foraging roll succeeds.
+(Allow one Foraging roll for every Wilderness Challenge roll.)
+Unfortunately, the group suffers from an Extreme Drawback on all Foraging rolls until one succeeds.
+This option may be selected once per Wilderness Challenge roll. - The group encounters an impassable icy terrain feature they must circumvent in order to progress (Overlord's discretion).
 Their next Wilderness Challenge roll is made with a Drawback.
 This option is only available to the Overlord, and only once per Wilderness Challenge Scenario. - The character(s) with the highest Glory Status unexpectedly break through thin ice and fall into the frigid waters below, sustaining Freezing Damage equal to the current Challenge Countdown plus the Margin by which the roll failed (if any).
 (Overlord's discretion on why the situation is particularly dangerous.)
 This option is only available if the group is traveling on land, and may be selected only once per Wilderness Challenge Scenario. - A storm arises.
 All Wilderness Challenge rolls suffer from a Drawback until the weather improves.

-This option may be selected only once per Wilderness Challenge Scenario. - The group trades one Wilderness Challenge Scenario for another, but encounters an obstacle or threat when doing so (Overlord's choice).
+- This option may be selected only once per Wilderness Challenge Scenario. - The group trades one Wilderness Challenge Scenario for another, but encounters an obstacle or threat when doing so (Overlord's choice).
 This option is only available to the Overlord.
-Some suggestions are: Avalanche, Blizzard, Cliff/ Escarpment, Chasm/Gorge, Hailstorm, and Ice Storm.
+Some suggestions are: Avalanche, Blizzard, Cliff / Escarpment, Chasm / Gorge, Hailstorm, and Ice Storm.

-Associated Creatures: Bear (Black, Grizzly, and Polar), Gas Elemental (Sylph and Zephyr), Ghost, Gnome (Barbegazi), Grizzly Bear, Ice Hag, Liquid Elemental (Undine), Panther, Reynardian Fox (Arctic), Sage Owl (Arctic), Skeleton (any), Snow Queen, Solid Elemental (Frost Giant), Were-Bear (Polar), Werewolf (Arctic), Wolf (Arctic), Yeti
+Associated Creatures: Common Bear (Black, Grizzly, and Polar), Common Cat (Panther), Common Wolf (Arctic), Gas Elemental (Anemoi and Sylph), Ghost, Gnome (Barbegazi), Ice Hag, Liquid Elemental (Undine), Reynardian Fox (Arctic), Sage Owl (Arctic), Skeleton (any), Snow Queen, Solid Elemental (Frost Giant), Were-Bear (Polar), Werewolf (Arctic), Yeti